harshada-javeri/machine-learning-zoomcamp-homework/README.md

 # machine-learning-zoomcamp-homework

 Hello world!
-This repo is to sbmuit homework for zoomcamp
+This repo is to submit homework for zoomcamp